tracyscott/ChromatikDataviz/README.md

 ![Bar graph](assets/bargraph.png)
 ![Bar Chart Pattern on Device](assets/barchartdevice.png)
 * `CsvBarChartPattern` will scan the `~/Chromatik/dataviz` folder for csv files and make them selectable with the CSV File knob.
+* The current implementation requires restarting Chromatik after adding new csv files to `~/Chromatik/dataviz`.
+* The csv files should have 4 columns of data.
+Column 1 is the data for all animation frames for the first bar.
+Column 2 is the data for all animation frames for the second bar, etc.
 * The default implementation assumes that there are 4 strands of LEDs to render on.
 For testing, you can add a `WabashSpan` fixture to your project.
 ![Wabash Fixture](assets/datavizfixture.png)